 Make the necessary changes to the deployment file.

-Start a new database using the voltdb create option, the existing catalog, and the edited deployment file.
+Start a new database using the voltdb create option and the edited deployment file.

 Restore the snapshot created in Step #2 (voltadmin restore).